wivermarques/wp-boostrap4-sass-gulp/README.md

 ## Starter Theme

 - Download the dependencies npm "npm install".
+- Download the dependencies bower "bower install".
-- Use "gulp bower" for the dependencies.
+- Use "gulp bower" for transfer the dependencies.

 ### Running